 "Planning plays a key role in helping to shape places to secure radical reductions in greenhouse gas emissions, minimising vulnerability and providing resilience to the impacts of climate change, and supporting the delivery of renewable and low carbon energy and associated infrastructure.
-This is central to the economic, social and environmental dimensions of sustainable development."43
+This is central to the economic, social and environmental dimensions of sustainable development."26

-- 3.1.3 In line with the carbon reduction targets in the Climate Change Act 2008, the National Planning Policy Framework (NPPF) states that local authorities should take a proactive approach to mitigating and adapting to climate change44. - 3.1.4 The NPPF also states that local planning authorities should positively promote energy from renewable and low carbon sources and identify areas for renewable and low energy sources, and supporting infrastructure45. - 3.1.5 Planning Practice Guidance (PPG) states that the inclusion of policies to contribute to the mitigation of, and adaptation to, climate change is a consideration when examining a plan for soundness46.
+- 3.1.3 In line with the carbon reduction targets in the Climate Change Act 2008, the National Planning Policy Framework (NPPF) states that local authorities should take a proactive approach to mitigating and adapting to climate change27. - 3.1.4 The NPPF also states that local planning authorities should positively promote energy from renewable and low carbon sources and identify areas for renewable and low energy sources, and supporting infrastructure28. - 3.1.5 Planning Practice Guidance (PPG) states that the inclusion of policies to contribute to the mitigation of, and adaptation to, climate change is a consideration when examining a plan for soundness29.

-46 PPG (2014) paragraph 6-002
+27 NPPF (2012) paragraph 94 28 NPPF (2012) paragraph 97 29 PPG (2014) paragraph 6-002

-- 3.1.6 The harbour falls within the recently designated Brighton & Hove and Lewes UNESCO Biosphere area which promotes world class management of the environment.
-Shoreham Harbour is identified as a future hub for low carbon energy and decentralised energy generation. - 3.1.7 The Coast to Capital Local Economic Partnership (LEP) and the Greater Brighton City Deal are promoting the potential for district heating networks and an eco-technology cluster at Shoreham Harbour.
-There is significant potential to leverage investment and resources for delivery in this area.
+- 3.1.6 The harbour falls within the Brighton & Hove Downs Biosphere area which promotes world class management of the environment.
+Shoreham Harbour is identified as a future hub for low carbon energy and decentralised energy generation.

+- 3.1.7 The Coast to Capital Local Economic

+Partnership (LEP) and the Greater

+Brighton City Deal are promoting the

+potential for district heating networks

+and an eco-technology cluster at

+Shoreham Harbour.
+There is significant

+potential to leverage investment and

+resources for delivery in this area.